Jack Broeders

 Coöperatie Ondergrond manages a network of food forests and edible nature gardens throughout the city of Rotterdam.
 The edible garden around basisschool De Bavokring required some visual explanation of these alternative food systems, aimed at parents, children, and teachers.
 A series of boards featuring clear, educational visuals was installed around the garden.

 The illustrations were created in a loose‑realistic style that blends fun facts with an inviting, organic aesthetic.
-This approach makes complex ecological concepts instantly understandable while preserving the natural beauty of the surroundings – showcasing the work as both informative and visually compelling.
+This approach makes complex ecological concepts instantly understandable, inviting both children and adults to look and learn a little closer.

 Interaction ♥ spatial design